PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

 connection.
 Pass this connection as a single unnamed parameter, or as a single parameter named ``db``.
 This allows you to use all of the methods of the DB class with a DB-API 2 compliant connection.
-Note that the :meth:`Connection.close` and :meth:`Connection.reopen` methods are inoperative in this case.
+Note that the :meth:`DB.close` and :meth:`DB.reopen` methods are inoperative in this case.

 pkey -- return the primary key of a table
 -----------------------------------------